Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 While~\cite{Wolpert2024StochasticProcessTuring} does not take sides, as is explicitly stated in the paper, we think it is attributing to AT some features that it does not have or does not fully exploit.
 While the authors of~\cite{Wolpert2024StochasticProcessTuring} do agree with us that AT can be (re)written in the context of AIT (as we have already done~\cite{abrahao2024,Uthamacumaran2024}), the authors of AT refuse to accept any connection to computer science (their words) as they claim mathematics and computer science are inadequate to describe the world, nature or any physical phenomena.
 It is one of our main criticisms that they have not only distanced themselves from the very thing they are, an approximation to algorithmic complexity with the limitation that all other statistical measures have, which is not a feature and is the property of assigning high randomness to low algorithmic complexity objects.
 This cannot be a feature because low algorithmic complexity objects are also the most causally packed, which is also what the authors of AT claim to quantify.
 In other words, they cannot quantify both things with such a measure and under these arguments.

-Nevertheless, let us briefly entertain the possibility that AT is doing something different than, say $\mathbf{LZ}$ algorithms, because of its `stochastic nature'.
-It should then have an effect on its resulting calculations and produce results different from other non-stochastic approaches.
+Nevertheless, let us briefly entertain the possibility that AT is doing something different than, say LZ algorithms, because of its `stochastic nature'.
+It should then have an effect on its resulting calculations and produce results different from other nonstochastic approaches.
 However, this is what we have said all AT papers have lacked, and what is considered in science a basic control experiment, an elementary comparison to previous literature and existing knowledge, which AT has never supplied.
-However, we have, and the empirical results are that their measure is identical to $\mathbf{LZ}$ compression.
-When inspected formally, we also demonstrated that their definition of the assembly index is indeed an $\mathbf{LZ}$ grammar that approximates Shannon entropy at basically the same rate as $\mathbf{LZ}$ compression algorithms.
+However, we have, and the empirical results are that their measure is equivalent to LZ compression.
+When inspected formally, we also demonstrated that their definition of the assembly index is indeed an LZ grammar that approximates Shannon entropy at basically the same rate as LZ compression algorithms.

 If AT takes into consideration or works in a different way yet correlates with the most popular compression algorithm to date and at the greatest statistical significance, what would the value of any feature attributed to it be?
 Even assuming such a stochastic feature, AT cannot capture anything beyond the realm of statistical triviality and therefore ends up performing just as any fully deterministic algorithm, as we have proven both empirically and theoretically.
 Thus it represents nothing fundamentally distinctive, nor does it provide any insights other than perhaps pedagogical or accidental insights.
-In other words, if AT is Shannon entropy implemented by an $\mathbf{LZ}$ compression algorithm with extra steps, why would researchers want the extra steps?
+In other words, if AT is Shannon entropy implemented by an LZ compression algorithm with extra steps, why would researchers want the extra steps?